openquantumhardware/qick/docs/papers.rst

 ===========

-This list of academic papers that used the QICK was last updated November 27, 2025.
+This list of academic papers that used the QICK was last updated January 26, 2026.

 QICK in the news
 ----------------